 The requirements of this section shall not apply to any child in the custody of the Department of Juvenile Justice or the Department of Corrections who has not passed his eighteenth birthday and any child whom the division superintendent has required to take a special program of prevention, intervention, or remediation.
-The requirements of this section shall not apply to any person 16 through 18 years of age who is housed in an adult correctional facility when such person is actively pursuing the achievement of a passing score on a high school equivalency examination approved by the Board of Education but is not enrolled in an individual student alternative education plan, and any child who has obtained a high school equivalency examination approved by the Board of Education, or who has otherwise complied with compulsory school attendance requirements.
+The requirements of this section shall not apply to any person 16 through 18 years of age who is housed in an adult correctional facility when such person is actively pursuing the achievement of a passing score on a high school equivalency examination approved by the Board of Education but is not enrolled in an individual student alternative education plan, and any child who has obtained a high school diploma or its equivalent, a certificate of completion, or has achieved a passing score on a high school equivalency examination approved by the Board of Education approved by the Board of Education, or who has otherwise complied with compulsory school attendance requirements.